aziz/PlainTasks/Readme.md

 1. If you have Package Control installed, simply search for `PlainTasks` to install.

-2. Clone source code to Sublime Text 2 packages folder, in Mac it is `~/Library/Application Support/Sublime Text 2/Packages`.
+2. Clone source code to Sublime Text packages folder.

 ## Start a new todo-list
 Bring up the command palette (it's `⌘ + shift + p`  in OS X and `ctrl + shift + p` in Windows) and type `task` and select `Tasks: New document` command.